Mathematical Foundation of Sparsity-based Multi-snapshot Spectral Estimation: Introduction

 Our paper is organized in the following way.
-Section \ref{sect2} formulates the minimization problem for recovering point scatterers from multi-illumination data.
-Sections \ref{sect3} and \ref{section:twodcase} present the main results on the spatio-temporal super-resolution in respectively the one- and two-dimensional case and a detailed discussion on their significance.
+Section \ref{sect2} formulates the minimization problem for recovering point sources from multiple snapshots.
+Sections \ref{sect3} and \ref{section:highdcase} present the main results in respectively the one- and multi-dimensional case and a detailed discussion on their significance.
 Section \ref{section:approxinvandermonde} introduces the main technique (namely the approximation theory in Vandermonde space) that is used to show the main results of this paper.
-In Section \ref{section:proofofthml0normrecover}, Theorem \ref{thm:l0normrecovery0} is proved.
-Section \ref{section:prooftwodl0normrecovery} is devoted to the proof of Theorem \ref{thm:twodl0normrecovery0}.
+In Section \ref{section:proofofthml0normrecover}, Theorems \ref{thm:l0normrecovery0} and \ref{thm:discretel0normrecovery0} are proved.
+Section \ref{section:proofhighdl0normrecovery} is devoted to the proof of Theorem \ref{thm:highdl0normrecovery0}.
 Finally, the appendix provides some lemmas and inequalities that are used in the paper.